jjuli93/node-training/README.md

 In order to have the latest schema on your database you need to run the following command:

 ```
-$ npx knex migrate:latest
+$ yarn migrate:latest
 ```

-Then to create some seed data for development the following command could be run:
+Then to create some seed data for development the following command can be run:

 ```
 $ npx knex seed:run